diku-dk/ap-e2024-pub/README.md

 violate these rules at the exam, it will negatively influence your grade.

+### Assignment Café

+Every Friday at Lille UP-1 at DIKU from 13:00-15:00 (unless otherwise specified) we host an assignment café where you can get help with the assignment from a TA.

 ## Exam

 The exam will be a multi-day take-home exam held in one of the exam